Transfer news: Man City starlet Daniel Arzani sounded Celtic loan warning ahead of January transfer window | Goal.com

 Those at the Etihad Stadium were buying into his potential, but the plan was always to let him further his initial development elsewhere.

-Celtic were happy to step in and taken Arzani on a deal that is due to run until the end of the 2019-20 campaign.
+Celtic were happy to step in and take Arzani on a deal that is due to run until the end of the 2019-20 campaign.

 Arzani has worked his way back from knee ligament damage, but remains on the fringes of the fold under Neil Lennon and Arnold says another move may be required in order for a haul of six senior international caps to be added to.